John McCrumbly: Career

 After being drafted by the NFL's Buffalo Bills in the fifth round (115th selection overall) of the 1975 NFL draft, McCrumbly played 13 games for the Bills at linebacker that season, starting two games.
 McCrumbly moved into a weak group of linebackers with the Bills; he played next to Bo Cornell, who was changing positions from running back, and John Skorupan, an established linebacker who had been hurt in 1974.
 Buffalo released McCrumbly on waivers in August 1976 after not playing in the team's last two preseason games.

+Later life

 After his season in the NFL, McCrumbly came back to Texas and began a long career in security with the Dallas Independent School District.
 As of 2011, he lived in the Dallas neighborhood where he grew up.

+McCrumbly died at home in Mansfield, Texas, on October 13, 2025, at the age of 72.